followCode/findE/README.md

 # findE

-findE is an emergency app for locating nearby emergency services.
+findE is an Android emergency application that provides the means for locating the user's nearby emergency services.
+In addition to providing local hospitals, police stations, and emergency facilities, the app offers for storing emergency contacts.
+If the user chooses a service in case of any emergency, the app informs these emergency contacts via SMS.
+Furthermore, the app provides these sites' contact numbers and directions to the nearest emergency departments.
 ## findE Working

 Dashboard to access the emergency services.